While I intend to write on many different topics that relate to language learning, there are two main things I want to advocate for with this blog:

 With this assumption, opportunities for comprehensible input that might help adults learn languages like children without the need for study or practice are not being created.

 With this lack of easily available opportunities for this kind of comprehensible input, it is much more difficult to conduct research to see whether adults can pick up languages like children.

 Thus the same assumptions remain in place, and opportunities for adults to pick up languages like children are not created, which makes is more difficult to carry out research on whether adults can pick up languages like children, and so on.

-In place of this vicious cycle, I’m interested in creating a virtuous cycle, where addressing both research on to what extent adults can learn languages like children and developing opportunities that can allow them to do so will continually encourage further research and further opportunities.
+In place of this vicious cycle, I’m interested in creating a virtuous cycle, where new research into what extent adults can learn languages like children and new opportunities that can allow them to do so will continually encourage further research and further opportunities.